Preferred test to assess common molecular causes of chronic granulomatous disease.

 Incidence: Approximately 1 in 250,000 births.

-Inheritance: X-linked recessive for CYBB; de novo mutations in 10-20 percent of affected males.
+Inheritance: X-linked recessive for CYBB; de novo variants in 10-20 percent of affected males.
 Autosomal recessive for NCF1.

-Cause: Pathogenic mutations in the CYBB gene result in X-linked CGD that accounts for 60-70 percent of all CGD.
-Autosomal recessive CGD may result from mutations in NCF1 (25 percent), CYBA (<5 percent), NCF2 (<5 percent) and NCF4 (very rare).
+Cause: Pathogenic variants in the X-linked CYBB gene (60-70 percent), pathogenic variants in autosomal recessive genes NCF1 (25 percent), CYBA (Less than 5 percent), NCF2 (Less than 5 percent) and NCF4 (very rare).

 Analytical Specificity: 99 percent.